PROCESS

 HOW LONG WILL THIS ALL TAKE?

 On average, it takes 3 to 4 months from when your Application is filed with the court until the court grants your divorce (the divorce takes effect 31 days after it is granted).
 However, some courts are much slower than others.
-(Toronto, Newmarket and Milton are taking closer to 6 months.)
+(Toronto, Ottawa, Barrie and Milton are taking closer to 6 months or more.)
 Note: There is no guarantee about timing.
 If you are planning to remarry, you are strongly cautioned not to make any plans until you have your divorce order in your hands.
 You will avoid unnecessary angst and anxiety by not assuming when your divorce will actually be final.